mwyleung/reprocode/README.md

 reprocode is the best!

 ## Assumptions and expectations on data or (user) input
-- Have a data frame of cohort baseline covariates including start of follow-up time (date), end of follow-up time (date), patient identifier (numeric), gender (1/2 factor), follow-up time in years (double), age group in 10-year strata (character), and stratum of calendar period of index date (character).
+- Have a data frame in wide format of cohort baseline covariates including start of follow-up time (date), end of follow-up time (date), patient identifier (numeric), gender (1/2 factor), follow-up time in years (double), age group in 10-year strata (character), and stratum of calendar period of index date (character).
-- Have a data frame of infections recorded, containing patient identifiers (integer) that links to patient identifiers in the data frame of cohort baseline covariates, event date of the infection (date), type of infection (character), start of follow-up time (date), and end of follow-up time (date).
+- Have a data frame in long format of infections recorded, containing patient identifiers (integer) that links to patient identifiers in the data frame of cohort baseline covariates, event date of the infection (date), type of infection (character), start of follow-up time (date), and end of follow-up time (date).

 ## Assumptions and expectations on the input of (a) function(s)